zama-ai/concrete/docs/execution-analysis/debug.md

 # Debug

-In this section, you will learn how to debug the compilation process easily and find help in the case that you cannot resolve your issue.
+This document provides guidance on debugging the compilation process.

 ## Compiler debug and verbose modes

-There are two [configuration](../guides/configure.md) options that you can use to understand what's happening under the hood during the compilation process.
+Two [configuration](../guides/configure.md) options are available to help you understand the compilation process:

-* **compiler\_verbose\_mode** will print the passes applied by the compiler and let you see the transformations done by the compiler.
-Also, in the case of a crash, it could narrow down the crash location.
+* **compiler\_verbose\_mode**: Prints the compiler passes and shows the transformations applied.
+It can help identify the crash location if a crash occurs.
-* **compiler\_debug\_mode** is a lot more detailed version of the verbose mode.
-This is even better for crashes.
+* **compiler\_debug\_mode**: A more detailed version of the verbose mode, providing additional information, particularly useful for diagnosing crashes.

 {% hint style="warning" %}
-These flags might not work as expected in Jupyter notebooks as they output to stderr directly from C++.
+These flags might not work as expected in Jupyter notebooks as they output to `stderr` directly from C++.
 {% endhint %}

 ## Debug artifacts

-**Concrete** has an artifact system to simplify the process of debugging issues.
+**Concrete** includes an artifact system that simplifies the debugging process by automatically or manually exporting detailed information during compilation failures.

-### Automatic export.
+### Automatic export

-In case of compilation failures, artifacts are exported automatically to the `.artifacts` directory under the working directory.
-Let's intentionally create a compilation failure to show what is exported.
+When a compilation fails, artifacts are automatically exported to the `.artifacts` directory in the working directory.
+Here's an example of what gets exported when a function fails to compile:

 ```python
 def f(x):
     return np.sin(x)
 ```

 This function fails to compile because **Concrete** does not support floating-point outputs.
 When you try to compile it, an exception will be raised and the artifacts will be exported automatically.
-If you go to the `.artifacts` directory under the working directory, you'll see the following files:

-#### environment.txt
+The following files will be generated in the `.artifacts` directory:

-This file contains information about your setup (i.e., your operating system and python version).
+- **`environment.txt`**: Information about your system setup, including the operating system and Python version.

 ```
 Linux-5.12.13-arch1-2-x86_64-with-glibc2.29 #1 SMP PREEMPT Fri, 25 Jun 2021 22:56:51 +0000
 Python 3.8.10
 ```

-#### requirements.txt

-This file contains information about Python packages and their versions installed on your system.
+- **`requirements.txt`**: The installed Python packages and their versions.

 ```
 astroid==2.15.0